-- design, analyze and compare different types of mobile, multi-user systems,
+- Design and compare different types of mobile, multi-user systems

-- evaluate the technical issues related to wireless communication systems, including coverage distances, carrier to interference analysis, trunking efficiency, and modulation and multiple access tradeoffs in the world standards.
+- Evaluate the technical issues related to wireless communication systems, including coverage distances, carrier to interference analysis, trunking efficiency, and modulation and multiple access tradeoffs in existing and future standards.

 - Apply radio resource management principles to evaluate existing cellular communication systems in terms of capacity and spectral efficiency and to design new systems

 - Interpret the technical strategies in the design of LTE and debate technical features of emerging cellular communication systems